movementlabsxyz/MIP/MIP/mip-34/README.md

 **fastconfirmation**.
 FFS aims to _confirm_ the validity of each produced L2Block, at every L2Block height.
 > [!IMPORTANT]
-> If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating sequencer-batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.
+> If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating protoBlockes for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

 If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-economic security, the  level of which depends on what is at stake for the confirmation of a block.